 - Urinary tract infections

 The condition may get in the way of social activities, careers, and relationships.
-It also may make you feel embarrassed or bad about yourself.
+It also may lead to:

 When to Contact a Medical Professional